Home PhotoAcute Studio PhotoAcute Mobile

 There are several ways of transferring the results:

-You can upload the results by ftp to our server.
-Please contact us to get ftp login/password.
+Please contact us to get the login/password.

 Uploading to other ftp/http server: